weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

     `Mining` indicates the mining state of a resource node, including `ONLINE`, `OFFLINE`, `SUSPEND` and `MAINTENANCE`.

-    When a resource node becomes `Mining: SUSPEND` due to its poor performance, user may use `updateStake` command to update its state and re-start mining by increasing its stake.
+    When a resource node becomes `Mining: SUSPEND` due to its poor performance, user may use `updateDeposit` command to update its state and re-start mining by increasing its deposit.

     Meta Node assigns a `Weight score` to Resource Node depending on its performance.
 The more `Weight score` a Resource Node has, the more priority it has to be assigned tasks.